kvarak/dnd/docs/_Classes/feyblood.md

 | 17th | *storm of vengeance*

 ### Fey Blood
 The powers of your connected fey starts to grow.
-At 2nd level, select one of the following, based on the fey you are affected by.
+Select one of the following, based on the fey you are affected by.

 #### Nixie Connection
 You have a connections to the nixies , and gain the following abilities:

 **Captivating Song**.
 You can sing a magical melody as if concentrating on a spell for up to 10 minutes.
 The sound of this song is heard up to 100 ft away and can be heard equally well through air as in water.
 For the duration, you can use a ***bonus action*** to force a humanoid creature you can see, that can hear the music, to make a Wisdom saving throw against your spellcasting DC or become charmed.
 If the target is in combat, it automatically succeeds its saving throw.

 While charmed, a target is incapacitated.
-If the target is more than 5 ft. away, the tries to move toward you by the most direct route possible, without putting itself in danger.
+If the target is more than 5 ft away, the tries to move toward you by the most direct route possible, without putting itself in danger.
 If there is no choice but following a dangerous path, and whenever it takes damage, the charm is broken.

 The creature is charmed by you for as long as it can hear your music and for up to 1 hour.
 You can only have one creature charmed this way.
 Once you use this trait, you can’t use it again until you complete a long rest.